1930s Fonts & Typography: Art Deco & Beyond

 The Roaring Twenties were all about excess, weren’t they?

-Jazz and flappers and typography screaming, ‘Look at me!'
-But the world was nursing a hangover when the calendar flipped to 1930.
+Jazz and flappers and typography screaming, ‘Look at me!’
+However, the world was still recovering from a hangover when the calendar flipped to 1930.

 The Great Depression had hit, and suddenly, all that extravagance seemed a bit, well, excessive.